Hans Halvorson Physics, Logic, Philosophy

 A note on authorship: Kierkegaard published much of his work pseudonymously.
 We will track which voice is speaking each day — the seducer, the judge, the anxious psychologist, the Christian idealist — since the plurality of personae is itself a philosophical argument, not a quirk of biography.

-There are no Danish public holidays between June 24 and July 24.
+There are no Danish public holidays between June 25 and July 25.
 The seminar meets every weekday, with two exceptions: a pilgrimage to Gilleleje (Friday, July 4) and a daytrip to Roskilde (Friday, July 18), each explained in its place.
+Both trips travel by mini-bus from Copenhagen.

 Week 1 · Becoming an Author